-- 3.1 The townscape of Burton today features live brewery sites, continuing the tradition of brewing in the town, but largely operating out of modern buildings, which can accommodate modern equipment and health and safety practises.
-Some smaller operators, including those that trade upon their traditional image, have more flexibility to continue to operate within traditional brewery buildings and examples such as Burton Bridge Brewery and The Tower Brewery stand out. - 3.2 In addition, there are traditional brewery buildings that have already been adapted to serve new uses to varying degrees of success, in terms of retaining their distinctive character.
-Whilst large buildings with open plan floorspaces are highly adaptable uses, the subdivision of those spaces can ultimately affect their character. - 3.3 There are examples of sites where many brewery buildings have been cleared but where some buildings of particular merit, or which were particularly suitable for re-use, have been retained amongst a redeveloped wider site.
-Also, there are examples of areas where there has been widespread clearance for more comprehensive redevelopment with little retained from the former use of the site. - 3.4 Finally, there remain examples of buildings which are now redundant and awaiting either re-use, redevelopment, or slow decay. - 3.5 Much can be learned of the positive and less successful outcomes of past approaches at the sites, which have already been subject to reuse or redevelopment, and recently published heritage best practise (Historic Environment Good Practice Advice in Planning: 3 "The Setting of Heritage Assets" Historic England, 2017) advocates monitoring and review of previous decisions in order to learn lessons and improve future outcomes. - 3.6 Whilst many examples of brewery buildings within the town are protected via listing with English Heritage, others gain protection from demolition via their position within conservation areas.
+3.1 The townscape of Burton today features live brewery sites, continuing the tradition of brewing in the town, but largely operating out of modern buildings, which can accommodate modern equipment and health and safety practices.
+Some smaller operators, including those that trade upon their traditional image, have more flexibility to continue to operate within traditional brewery buildings and examples such as Burton Bridge Brewery and The Tower Brewery stand out.

+3.2 In addition, there are traditional brewery buildings that have already been adapted to serve new uses to varying degrees of success, in terms of retaining their distinctive character.
+Whilst large buildings with open plan floorspaces are highly adaptable uses, the subdivision of those spaces can ultimately affect their character.

+3.3 There are examples of sites where many brewery buildings have been cleared but where some buildings of particular merit, or which were particularly suitable for re-use, have been retained amongst a redeveloped wider site.
+Also, there are examples of areas where there has been widespread clearance for more comprehensive redevelopment with little retained from the former use of the site.

+3.4 Finally, there remain examples of buildings which are now redundant and awaiting either re-use, redevelopment, or slow decay.

+3.5 Much can be learned of the positive and less successful outcomes of past approaches at the sites, which have already been subject to reuse or redevelopment, and recently published heritage best practice (Historic Environment Good Practice Advice in

+Planning: 3 "The Setting of Heritage Assets" - Historic England, 2017) advocates monitoring and review of previous decisions in order to learn lessons and improve future outcomes.
+Good Practice Advice Note 2: Managing significance in decision taking in the historic environment is also relevant.

+3.6 Whilst many examples of brewery buildings within the town are protected via listing with Historic England, others gain protection from demolition via their position within conservation areas.
 However, there are still plenty of buildings associated with the brewing heritage of the town which are not formally designated heritage assets.
+However such buildings are also afforded protection in the NPPF.
 Only a proactive approach seeking to engage with site owners and prospective developers can ensure that the value, and potential, of such buildings can be embraced.